Support is available for anyone who has been sexually assaulted. Call The Canadian Human Trafficking Hotline at 1-833-900-1010 for more information.

-A third-party report does not result in a police investigation unlike a formal complaint.
+A third-party complaint does not result in a police investigation unlike a formal complaint.
 Instead, the survivor shares information about his or her experience without having to speak directly to police, who store the information in a special database.

 There is no time limit on sexual assault complaints in Canada.

 Dumas was suspended in March 2022 after a female colleague alleged he sexually assaulted her.
-Winnipeg police confirmed to APTN at the time they had received a formal complaint from the woman and were investigating.
+Winnipeg police confirmed to APTN at the time they had received a formal complaint from the colleague and were investigating.

 Dumas has not been charged and the allegation has not been tested in court.
 He has not commented publicly on the allegation or his suspension.

 Meanwhile, a non-confidence vote on his leadership was postponed from May 4 to await the results of an internal investigation.
 A new date has not been announced.